ergoplatform/ergodocs/docs/uses/flash-loans.md

 ### No Guarantees of Atomic Execution Within a Block

-Flash loans are designed to be atomic—either the whole chain of transactions is completed, or none are.
+Flash loans are designed to be [atomic](atomic-composability.md)—either the whole chain of transactions is completed, or none are.
 This is straightforward in account-based blockchains where multiple interactions can occur within the same block.
 However, eUTXO blockchains do not offer such guarantees, making it risky if a multi-step flash loan transaction spans across multiple blocks.

 ## Potential Workarounds and Considerations

+### Data Inputs

+[Data inputs](read-only-inputs.md), a unique feature in Ergo's UTXO model, allow transactions to reference existing UTXOs and read their data without consuming them.
+This feature can be leveraged to address some of the limitations associated with flash loans in eUTXO systems by allowing multiple transactions within a block or slot to read the data from the same UTXO concurrently.

 ### Multi-Stage Contracts

-Multi-stage contracts offer a way to work around some of these limitations.
+[Multi-stage contracts](multi.md) offer a way to work around some of these limitations.
 These contracts allow a series of transactions to be 'chained' together, emulating more complex, multi-step processes.
 They can hold interim states and even facilitate parallelized actions.

 1. **Interim State Management**: These contracts can 'remember' a partial state, enabling a more complex, sequenced series of transactions, somewhat simulating a flash loan's multi-step process.

 2. **Complex Logic and Parallel Actions**: These contracts can also facilitate more complex transaction logic, and even actions in parallel, which is closer to how flash loans operate on account-based blockchains.

-### Challenges of Multi-Stage Contracts
+**Challenges of Multi-Stage Contracts**

 1. **Still No Atomicity**: While these contracts can enable complex transactions, they can't guarantee that these will all be processed in the same block, a fundamental feature of flash loans.

 2. **High Complexity, High Risk**: The more complex the system, the higher the likelihood of security risks, particularly in financial operations like flash loans.

-The unique characteristics of eUTXO blockchains, such as their deterministic nature and the absence of on-chain 'triggering', make them inherently resistant to the implementation of flash loans as we know them.
-This is a positive aspect, as it enhances the security and predictability of transactions.
-While multi-stage contracts provide a potential avenue for more complex transactions, the eUTXO model's inherent strengths ensure a robust and secure environment that doesn't readily accommodate the risks associated with flash loans.
+The eUTXO model inherently promotes transaction security and predictability at the cost of some functionalities that are easier to implement in account-based systems, such as flash loans.
+While weak blocks and multi-stage contracts offer interesting workarounds, they do not fully address the challenges and risks posed by implementing flash loans in eUTXO blockchains.